aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgbuilderextensions/setattribute/_index.md

 ---
 title: SVGBuilderExtensions.SetAttribute
 second_title: Aspose.SVG for .NET API Reference
-description: SVGBuilderExtensions method.
+description: SVGBuilderExtensions SetAttribute method.
 Sets an attribute on the SVG element.
 This method is used to add or modify an attribute of the SVG element being built
 type: docs
 weight: 2010
 url: /net/aspose.svg.builder/svgbuilderextensions/setattribute/